 The Importance of Teaching Earth Science

 This is a critical time for students to understand how Earth works as a system and how humans interact with Earth.
-Understanding the causes and potential societal consequences of natural Earth processes (e.g., earthquakes, floods, landslides, tsunamis, volcanic eruptions, weather, and global climate change) and the production, availability, and potential depletion of natural resources (e.g., water, soil, mineral, and energy) are of particular importance because they impact our economy, our security, and the safety and sustainability of our environment.
+Understanding the causes and potential societal consequences of natural Earth processes (e.g., earthquakes, floods, landslides, tsunamis, volcanic eruptions, weather, and global climate change) and the production, availability, and potential depletion of natural resources (e.g., water, soil, mineral, and energy) is of particular importance.
+These processes and resources impact our economy, our security, and the safety and sustainability of our environment.
 The context for understanding modern Earth processes lies in deciphering records of Earth’s past.
-Investigating these records, as well as human interaction with modern Earth processes and resources, is therefore critical to the well being of humanity and the planet.
+Investigating these records, as well as human interaction with modern Earth processes and resources, is therefore critical to the wellbeing of humanity and the planet.
 Empowering students with scientific knowledge and skills to make informed decisions as citizens of our common home is a vital undertaking and a key responsibility for science educators and geoscientists.

 Earth science is an integrated science, bringing together biology, chemistry, and physics as they apply to the workings of Earth.
-The applied, and often visual, nature of Earth science helps learners see the connections and relevance of science to their lives and their communities.
+The applied, and often visual, nature of earth science helps learners see its relevance to their lives and to their communities.
 Engaging students in learning about Earth supports the development of problem solving and critical thinking skills and highlights the importance of science, technology, engineering, and math (STEM) careers to society.
-Therefore, Earth science can serve as an introduction to the life and physical sciences or as a capstone course requiring students to apply their knowledge of these sciences.
+Therefore, earth science can serve as an introduction to the life and physical sciences or as a capstone course requiring students to apply their knowledge of these sciences.
 Earth science can also serve as a framework for investigating life and physical sciences in museums and other informal education venues.

 GSA encourages and supports the following:

-- Teaching Earth science as a high school laboratory capstone science course that contributes toward college admission credit;
+- Teaching earth science as a high-school laboratory capstone science course that contributes toward college credit and college admission;

-- Inclusion of undergraduate and/or graduate geoscience courses in all teacher candidate preparation for those seeking elementary and middle childhood licensures, depending upon state and institutional requirements;
+- Inclusion of undergraduate and/or graduate geoscience courses in the educational training of all teacher candidates seeking elementary and middle childhood licensures, depending upon state and institutional requirements;

-- The adoption of National Science Education Standards by all public and private school systems, including incorporation of the study of Earth science into all educational levels from kindergarten through twelfth grade;
+- Adoption of the Next Generation Science Standards by all public and private school systems, including incorporation of earth science into all educational levels, from kindergarten through twelfth grade;

 Opportunities for All to Broaden the Teaching of Earth Science in Schools